Yourco Logo

 Set Up Your Policy Before the First Message Goes Out

-Rule 1: Require opt-in consent during onboarding
+1. Require opt-in consent during onboarding

 For internal workplace communication, obtaining employees' consent to receive work-related text messages is typically straightforward.
 In most cases, employers simply inform employees that SMS will be the primary communication channel for work updates and ask them to acknowledge and agree to it.

 Because the messages are strictly for internal workplace communication, the process is simple: make employees aware of the communication method and have them confirm their agreement to receive work-related texts.
+If you don’t already have a consent form that is TCPA compliant, you’ll need to review a draft with your legal counsel to make sure all your bases are covered.

-Rule 2: Set clear communication windows
+2. Set clear communication windows

 Sending work-related texts outside scheduled hours to non-exempt employees may raise wage-and-hour considerations under the FLSA.
 For most organizations, a default window of 7 AM to 9 PM in the recipient's local time zone provides a reasonable boundary.
 Frontline operations running multiple shifts may benefit from shift-aligned windows instead.